joinpursuit/Web-DSA-Assessment/README.md

 ## Submission Guidelines

-- Must be submitted no later than **a specific time**.
+- You should take no more than 1h 30m on this assessment (30 mins per exercise).
-- Make a pull request to the repository
+- Make a pull request against the upstream repository [joinpursuit/Pursuit-DSA-Assessment](https://github.com/joinpursuit/Pursuit-DSA-Assessment)
 - For any questions reach out to @Alejo in the [Pursuit Core Workspace](https://pursuit-core.slack.com/)

 ## Resources